 These cookies are a fun project, something a little different and tasty.
 They’d be a great Valentine’s gift if you want to give a treat that is not chocolate and very mildly sweet.

 Children with some baking experience would enjoy the surprise stripes when you slice the cookies.
 But I’d strongly recommend making the carob version of these cookies first since those are much easier to shape and roll out.
-Or, just use food coloring or beet powder for the stripe.
+Or, just use food coloring or beet powder for the pink dough.
 If you are eating dairy, the cookies are easier to roll if you use butter as the fat, which I learned in modifying my source recipe.

 (Hint: I had been planning to form a few of these into something like heart shapes.
 You can see one attempt on the cookie sheet – pretty warty, right?
 Not the best idea for the crumblier dough.)